fiberhood/MorphleLogic/README.md

     export PDK_ROOT=<path where the various PDK projects will be placed>

-If the supplied *user_proj_example* is still present in the openlane subdirectory, then this will patch it to use Morphle Logic verilog files instead by replacing only the *config.tcl* file:
+If the supplied *user_proj_example* is still present in the openlane subdirectory, then this will patch it to use Morphle Logic verilog files instead by replacing everything in that subdirectory with new versions of the needed files:

-    make copy_config_block

-If you need a reminder of the possible targets for *make* just do:
+    cd ol_templates

-    make help
+    make init_block_flat
+    cd ..

+In the *ol_templates* subdirectory, you can "make help" to see other options.
+One such is "make init_block_cells" which will copy the files needed so that *user_proj_example* will be built using the yellow cells as block boxes instead of doing the whole circuit at once.
+This will require having previously generated the ycell files.

 If the various PDK packages have been installed with the correct versions then this step can be skipped: